 How to make Brown Sugar Candy

-Cook for five minutes, stirring often.
+Reduce heat to medium-low and cook for 5 minutes, stirring continuously.
 The consistency will change from thin liquid to a thick, bubbling syrup.
+It will noticeably thicken.

-Once set, cut it into squares.
-Because it is so rich, I usually make smaller squares, an inch or less.
+Once set, slice into squares to serve.
+Because this brown sugar candy is so rich, be sure to cut into smaller squares, an inch or less.

 BUT…

-As I mentioned before, there is a pretty well known chocolate store in the mall that sells this brown sugar candy chocolate covered.
-Oh My Gosh.
+As I mentioned before, See’s Candy sells their version of this brown sugar candy chocolate covered.
+Ohhhemmmgeee.

-When you cut up Brown Sugar Candy, sometimes the pieces don’t end up exactly perfect because it’s crumbly.
-I sorted the square ones from the not so square ones and decided to dip the not so square ones in candy melts.
+When cutting up Brown Sugar Candy, sometimes the pieces don’t end up exactly perfect because it’s crumbly.
+Dipping the imperfect ones in candy melts makes them even better and technically gives you two different kinds of holiday treats.

-Using chocolate melts or chocolate, using a microwave oven, a double boiler or a melting pot, melt the chocolate according to package directions until it is smooth and ready for dipping.
+Melt the chocolate according to package directions and melting method (microwave oven, a double boiler or a melting pot) until it is smooth and ready for dipping.

 Dip the brown sugar candy in the melted chocolate and remove.
 I use a little chocolate dipping tool or two forks for this.
 Place the dipped candy onto wax paper and sprinkle with festive baking sprinkles if desired.

-Note: If you set the wax paper on a lipped baking sheet and you use sprinkles, they will not travel all over the counter!
+Note: If you set the wax paper on a lipped baking sheet and you use sprinkles, they will not end up all over the counter!

-After they are dipped, they need to cool so that the chocolate can set.
-I also like to use the refrigerator for this because I am not patient at all.
+Once dipped, they will need to cool so that the chocolate can set.
+The refrigerator helps to speed this process.

 Rolo Turtles – these little bites of sweet and salty with a pecan half on top are perfection in one bite!